Level0gamedev/fdisk-site/src/games.md

   excerpt: interactive fun.
 ---

 I love game design.
-The idea that mechanical systems can not only facilitate fun, but also be used to reinforce the themes and narratives inside the *magic circle* really resonates with me.
-Making a game work on both those levels is a puzzle that I really enjoy solving.
-It's another thing entirely to actually implement that solution.
+The idea that dry, mechanical systems can not only facilitate fun, but can also be constructed in a way to reinforce the themes and narratives of that fun really resonates with me.
+It's a puzzle I really enjoy solving.
+It's another thing entirely, of course, to actually implement such solution.

-This is probably the reason why I am so bad at finishing games ;)
+This is my artsy-fartsy excuse for why I am so bad at finishing games ;)